AmirrezaRamesh/turtle-bot3/README.md

 for starter, we're trying to set up hardware, firmware and software of turtlebot3 waffle pi

 ### important-note
-all the nessccery commands, packages and examples of turtlebot is avaibles on e-manual web page if you want to start using turtle bot make sure you follow the instrucstion of e-manual humble tutorial step by step
+all the nessccery commands, packages and examples of turtlebot is avaibles on e-manual web page. if you want to start using turtle bot make sure you follow the instrucstion of e-manual humble tutorial step by step

 link : https://emanual.robotis.com/docs/en/platform/turtlebot3 .